 Review by the Medicare Appeals Council

-If an Office of Medicare Hearings and Appeals (OMHA) Administrative Law Judge (ALJ) issues an adverse decision, the enrollee or the enrollee's representative may appeal the decision by requesting a review by the Medicare Appeals Council (Appeals Council).
+If an Office of Medicare Hearings and Appeals (OMHA) Administrative Law Judge (ALJ) or attorney adjudicator issues an adverse decision, the enrollee or the enrollee's representative may appeal the decision by requesting a review by the Medicare Appeals Council (Appeals Council).

 An enrollee's prescriber may not request a review by the Appeals Council on an enrollee's behalf unless the enrollee's prescriber is also the enrollee's appointed representative.